-With a stay at University Place Hotel & Conference Center in Portland, you'll be minutes from Portland Center Park and Lovejoy Fountain.
+Located in Portland, University Place Hotel & Conference Center is minutes from Portland Center Park and Lovejoy Fountain.
 This hotel is close to Portlandia and Moda Center.

 Make yourself at home in one of the 235 air-conditioned guestrooms.
 Private bathrooms with shower/tub combinations feature complimentary toiletries and hair dryers.
 Conveniences include phones, as well as desks and coffee/tea makers.